Luismay23/simple-data-mining-project/README.md

 # simple-data-mining-project
-A simple data mining project that involves using logistic regression.
+A simple data mining project in python that involves using logistic regression.